MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-app-with-ldap.md

 > Dont' forget to save on the bottom page your configuration before to quit the page.

-- Test the connection when clicking on `Test admin connection` button
+- Test the connection when clicking on `Test admin connection` button.
 This should display a `It works!` message

 - Finally, test the user connection button and set `johnny/password` or `einstein/password` as credentials.
 This should display a `It works!` message

 > Dont' forget to save on the bottom page your configuration before to quit the page.

 ### Connect to Otoroshi with LDAP authentication

-To secure Otoroshi with your LDAP configuration, we have to register an Authentication configuration as a BackOffice Auth. configuration.
+To secure Otoroshi with your LDAP configuration, we have to register an **Authentication configuration** as a BackOffice Auth. configuration.

-- Navigate to the *danger zone* (when clicking on the cog on the top right and selecting Danger zone)
+- Navigate to the **danger zone** (when clicking on the cog on the top right and selecting Danger zone)
-- Scroll to the *BackOffice auth. settings*
+- Scroll to the **BackOffice auth. settings**
 - Select your last Authentication configuration (created in the previous section)
 - Save the global configuration with the button on the top right

 ### Testing your configuration

 - Disconnect from your instance
-- Then click on the *Login using third-party* button (or navigate to http://otoroshi.oto.tools:8080/backoffice/auth0/login)
+- Then click on the **Login using third-party** button (or navigate to @link:[http://otoroshi.oto.tools:8080/backoffice/auth0/login](http://otoroshi.oto.tools:8080/backoffice/auth0/login) { open=new })
 - Set `johnny/password` or `einstein/password` as credentials

-> A fallback solution is always available, by going to http://otoroshi.oto.tools:8080/bo/simple/login, for administrators in case your LDAP is not available
+> A fallback solution is always available in the event of a bad authentication configuration.
+By going to http://otoroshi.oto.tools:8080/bo/simple/login, the administrators will be able to redefine the configuration.

 #### Secure an app with LDAP authentication

-Once the configuration is done, you can secure any of Otoroshi services with it.
+Once the configuration is done, you can secure any of Otoroshi services.

 - Navigate to any created service
 - Jump to the `URL Patterns` section